-- 1. Print out and complete the practice exam for each exam and turn in your work at the beginning of class before I go over the practice exam (No late work will be accepted).
-Your bonus points for the actual exam will be 10% of the total score you earn on the practice exam.
-This type of extra credit cannot be carried over to the next exam.
-For example, the bonus points you earn by completing the first practice exam will only be applied to the first exam. - 2.
 Print out and completely fill out all the details of all the lecture notes that correspond to an exam and turn them in at the beginning of class on the day of the exam.
 Each satisfactorily filled out note will earn you one bonus point to any exam that you do not have a perfect score.
-This type of extra credit can be carried over to the next exam.
+This CANNOT be carried over to the next exam.